deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 2. Prepare an OpenStack RC (openrc) file containing credentials for accessing the openstack API:

     > The interface for getting an openrc file may differ depending on the OpenStack provider.
-If the provider has a standard interface for OpenStack, you can download the openrc file using the following [instruction](https://docs.openstack.org/zh_CN/user-guide/common/cli-set-environment-variables-using-openstack-rc.html)
+If the provider has a standard interface for OpenStack, you can download the openrc file using the following [instruction](https://docs.openstack.org/zh_CN/user-guide/common/cli-set-environment-variables-using-openstack-rc.html).

 3. Otherwise, install the OpenStack cli using this [instruction](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html).

-   Also, you can run the docker container and put an openrc file and a downloaded ubuntu image in it
+   Also, you can run the docker container and put an openrc file and a downloaded Ubuntu image in it:

     ```shell
     docker run -ti --rm -v ~/ubuntu-18-04-cloud-amd64:/ubuntu-18-04-cloud-amd64 -v ~/.mcs-openrc:/openrc jmcvea/openstack-client